chriskrycho/v4.chriskrycho.com/2016/god-is-with-us.txt

 ### Video

 <div class="iframe-wrapper four-to-three">
-<iframe src="https://player.vimeo.com/video/162628625" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe title="God Is With Us" src="https://player.vimeo.com/video/162628625" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/162628625">God Is With Us (John 14:15&ndash;31)</a> from <a href="https://vimeo.com/chriskrycho">Chris Krycho</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
 </div>